 Charity contests have become standards of nonprofit fundraising and corporate social responsibility efforts over the past several years.
 They range from the granddaddy of them all, The CASE Foundation's America's Giving Challenge to Pepsi Refresh and Tom's of Maine's 50 States for Good.

-Charity contests have suffered their share of controversy and painful learning, but are emerging as a legitimate part of the fundraising landscape.
+Charity contests have suffered their share of controversy and painful learning, but have become a legitimate part of the fundraising landscape.
 They are no slam dunks for any charity to make money but, if nonprofits prepare for them appropriately and understand the pitfalls as well as the payoffs, contests can serve as welcome sources of additional funds for a reasonable outlay of effort.

 Charity contests depend heavily on a nonprofit's ability to use social media to rally its troops and get votes.
 So I asked three nonprofit experts with experience in cause marketing, social media and charity contests to provide their best tips for any nonprofit that is thinking about getting into a charity contest.

-Sam Davidson has been a judge for the Tom's of Maine 50 States for Good for three years.
-He helps decide which charitable applicants become the finalists in the contest.
-Those finalists then compete for votes from the public to become one of the winners of the Tom's of Maine grants.
+Sam Davidson has been a judge for Tom's of Maine 50 States for Good.
+He helped decide which charitable applicants become the finalists in the contest.
+Those finalists then competed for votes from the public to become one of the winners of the Tom's of Maine grants.

 "In terms of using social media for contests, nonprofits have to be astute.
 While they can easily reach out to an existing fan or donor base, they also don't want to contribute to communications fatigue.
 Yes - this contest (and others) can provide a big win for organizations, but you don't want to bombard your truest supporters with directives to go vote repeatedly.